Pat Caputo: Personal life and death

+On January 5, 2026, Caputo revealed that he had been diagnosed with stage 4 pancreatic cancer.
+He died of the disease on May 7, 2026, at the age of 67.

 Honors

-Caputo has been named the top sports columnist in Michigan by the Michigan Associated Press and the Michigan Press Association, and the top columnist in area by the Detroit Chapter of the Society of Professional Journalists.
-He has been named among the Top Ten sports columnists in the nation by the Associated Press Sports Editors.
+Caputo was named the top sports columnist in Michigan by the Michigan Associated Press and the Michigan Press Association, and the top columnist in area by the Detroit Chapter of the Society of Professional Journalists.
+He was named among the Top Ten sports columnists in the nation by the Associated Press Sports Editors.